Daniele-Cangi/Daniele-Cangi/README.md

 Designing and building intelligent systems at the intersection of agentic AI, decision intelligence, and graph-based knowledge.
-I focus on compositional reasoning, orchestration, and optimization (including quantum‑inspired methods), translating research into production-grade tools and workflows.
+I focus on compositional reasoning, orchestration, and optimization ([...]

 ## Tech stack